caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 it still looked pretty damn cool.

-— You're looking for someone, aren't ya? — she spoke in a such way that i could not possibly guess what she was implying, if she even implied anything.
+— You're looking for someone, aren't ya? — she spoke in a such way that i could not possibly guess what she was implying, if she even did imply anything.

 — Maybe, — i tried to play along for a while and said that with a hint of smile.